lamianicole/Forest_Memo_App/README.md

 - Random Shuffle: Every time the game restarts, the cards are shuffled randomly.
 - Show Scores: They show the number of pairs guessed and the number of attempts.
 - Responsive Design: It adapts to different screen sizes so the game looks good on all devices.
-- Calm Design: nature-related background and kid-friendly emojis.
+- Calm Design: Nature-related background and kid-friendly emojis.

-## Installation and use ##
+## Installation and Use ##
 ### Requirements ###
 A web browser (e.g. Chrome, Firefox, Safari)